tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

   this is exactly the previous error - you cannot validate receipt of sandbox tester in `production` environment.

-  this is why Apple reviewer couldn't test subscription:
+  and this is why Apple reviewer couldn't test subscription:

   - he is signed in as sandbox tester on his iPhone
   - he uses production release - so it's a `production` environment